 The Departments of Chemistry, Computer Science, History, Philosophy, Physics, and Urban Studies and the Music School offer combined BA/MA programs.
 Pre-engineering students can take advantage of a 3-2 transfer program that offers admission to Columbia University after three years at QC.
 Following two years at Columbia, students graduate with a BA in Physics from Queens and an Engineering BA from Columbia.

 Tradition of excellence

 Honors programs are central to Queens College’s tradition of value and excellence, enhancing your education by providing countless opportunities for faculty mentorship, research, and individualized projects.
 These programs create a community of learners in which students enjoy small classes that emphasize discussion and projects rather than lectures.
 We offer divisional honors programs in the Arts and Humanities, Mathematics and the Natural Sciences, and the Social Sciences, as well as an honors program exclusively for transfer students.

-We participate in CUNY’s Macaulay Honors College, which supports students with full tuition, a textbook allowance, free laptop, a $7,500 grant, and other benefits.
+We participate in CUNY’s Macaulay Honors College, which supports students with full tuition, a textbook allowance, a free laptop, an Opportunities Fund grant for global study, and other benefits.

 Best of all, as part of CUNY, we offer all these opportunities at a surprisingly affordable cost.

 QC in 4